the13fools/lets-get-lost/pages/spring time.md

 <img src="{{ site.baseurl }}/public/img/hookeslawforspring.png" alt="via https://commons.wikimedia.org/wiki/File:HookesLawForSpring-English.png">

-Modelling this sort of non-linearity is doable, but for our purposes, we can get pretty close by constraining A simple approximation that we can implement to account for this is to add a displacement constraint on our mass - not allowing it to stretch it's spring more than a certain amount.
+Modelling this sort of non-linearity is doable, but for our purposes, we can get pretty close by simply by placing constraints on the length that a spring can take.

+In doing this, we refactor the code to seperate the "math" thinking from the initialization of the model and from the display.
+This will be helpful in conceptually making changes going forward.

 # Under Pressure